-RELATE is an innovative and dynamic Respectful Relationships Education program that aims to provide teachers and students in Years 8, 9 and 10 with a comprehensive, evidence-based, good practice curriculum that promotes respectful relationships and sexual health using a whole school approach.
+RELATE is an innovative and dynamic Respectful Relationships Education program that aims to provide teachers and students in Years 7 to 10 with a comprehensive, evidence-based, good practice curriculum that promotes respectful relationships and sexual health using a whole school approach.

 This updated version of the RELATE Respectful Relationships Education program is now presented in three stages, with Stage 1 suggested for Years 7/8, Stage 2 for Years 8/9 and Stage 3 for Years 9/10.

 based on the latest respectful relationships research

 based on the Relationships and Sexual Health Education (RSE): 12 Principles of Best Practice

 RELATE is an 8-week series of sequential session plans for years 7 to 10.
 Best practice RSE states that the classroom teacher is the best placed person to teach relationships and sexuality education with support from experts – RELATE is that support!

 RELATE is a WA resource that has been written, piloted and tested by WA teachers and approximately 1000 students over a 3-year period.

 RELATE is based on 3 themes: